State Authorization Disclosures

 The Higher Learning Commission (HLC) will accept complaints related to general practices that may affect accreditation.
 For further information regarding the complaint procedure, visit the Higher Learning Commission website or contact them directly at 230 South LaSalle Street, Suite 70-500, Chicago, IL 60604-1411.

-Saint Francis Medical Center College of Nursing offers several programs and certificates at the Bachelor’s and Master’s level both in-seat and online to prepare students for professional licensure or certification in Illinois.
-There may be a need for additional education requirements or special authorization from the professional licensing or certification agencies for states outside of Illinois.
+Saint Francis Medical Center College of Nursing offers several programs at the Bachelor’s, Master’s, and Doctoral levels, both in-seat and online, as well as post graduate certificates, to prepare students for professional licensure in Illinois.
+There may be additional education requirements or special authorization for professional licensing for states outside of Illinois.

-Saint Francis Medical Center College of Nursing has not made a determination of whether the programs or courses meet the prerequisites for professional licensure or certification in any location outside the state of Illinois.
-Students considering a program or course that leads to a professional license or certification should seek guidance from the appropriate licensing agency where they are located before beginning a program at Saint Francis Medical Center College of Nursing.
+Saint Francis Medical Center College of Nursing has made a determination of whether the programs or courses meet the prerequisites for professional licensure in locations for most states outside the state of Illinois.

 Saint Francis Medical Center College of Nursing will refund tuition and fees according to the policy below, except where superseded by law, to a student who properly withdraws from a class.